undergrad-partner-school

 Boarding

-In 2025, room and board cost at University of Nevada, Reno amounted to $15,010 a year.
-The cost of a dorm room only at this school in 2025 reached $8,210 for one academic year.
+In 2025, the price of room and board at University of Nevada, Reno was $15,010 per academic year.
+Room-only (on campus) cost per academic year at this school amounted to $8,210, according to the data from 2025.
 The estimated expense of room-only (on campus) for commuters not living at home was $9,574.

 Financial Aid

-Obtaining some financial help in forms of grants, loans, scholarships or work-study programs can be vital for completing your studies.
-If you are interested in finding out more about need-based and non-need-based aid at University of Nevada, Reno, here are some recent data you should take into consideration.
+There are different types of financial aid: grants, loans, scholarships, and work-study programs.
+If you want to find out more about need-based and non-need-based aid at University of Nevada, Reno, here are some recent data you should take into consideration.

 The most recent records show that 1,898 freshmen received some sort of financial help.
-The average amount of financial aid given to students was $1,100.
+The average financial aid package awarded to students amounted to $1,100.

 Need-based

-6,476 students acquired some form of need-based financial aid.
+There were 6,476 students who received need-based financial aid of any kind.
 Need-based college-administered scholarship and grant aid at University of Nevada, Reno is available to international students.
-The total number of students (including freshmen) who were determined to have financial need ended up being 7,140.
-The amount of federal need-based scholarships/grants awarded to the students at this institution summed up to $22,052,591, and state $12,227,576.
+The total number of students (including freshmen) who were determined to have financial need was found to be 7,140.
+The amount of federal need-based scholarships/grants awarded to the students at this institution totaled $22,052,591, and state $12,227,576.
 The students of University of Nevada, Reno received the -institutional need-based aid in the amount of $22,092,089, and external in the amount of $3,909,408.

 $3,700